ahtishamabbasi1468-pixel/ahtishamabbasi1468-pixel/README.md

 ## 👨‍💻 About Me

-I'm Ahtisham Razzaq, a Full Stack Web Developer with 2 years of professional experience building modern, scalable web applications using React.js and Node.js.
+I'm Ahtisham Razzaq, a Full Stack Web Developer with 1 years of professional experience building modern, scalable web applications using React.js and Asp.Net.

-I spent those 1 years at Morosoft, working on both solo projects and team collaborations.
+I spent those 1 years at MorosoftLab, working on both solo projects and team collaborations.
 That experience taught me how to take ownership of a project, write clean and maintainable code, and ship products that perform reliably under real-world traffic — not just in a dev environment.

-My core stack is React.js on the frontend and Node.js with Express on the backend, paired with MongoDB for data storage.
+My core stack is React.js on the frontend and Asp.Net on the backend, paired with MongoDB and MSSQL for data storage and Also use FireBase for Data storage.
 I handle everything end-to-end — from designing REST APIs and database schemas to building responsive, pixel-perfect UIs with smooth interactions.

 What drives me is simple — I want the products I build to feel fast, intuitive, and rock-solid.
 Good code isn't just about working features; it's about an experience users actually enjoy and a codebase developers actually enjoy maintaining.